What Public Benefits are Available to Workers on Strike

 -A striker who was exempt from work registration requirements the day before the strike.
 However, this does not apply to people who were exempt from work registration only because they are employed.

 -A person unable to work because other people are striking.
+For example, a truck driver who cannot do their job because the strike has left them with nothing to deliver.

--Anyone who is not participating in a strike.
 The person must meet all these requirements:

 • The person does not draw strike pay, and